ciaralynch72/move/README.md

 * I had issues creating my blog categories as I got them to show in the admin site but when I figured out how to show them on the site I had changed the names so it kept showing errors.
 I was able to comment out the new category query, go back and delete old categories and start fresh.
 Not sure if this was the correct way to do this but it worked.
 ![Categories Error](assets/readme_images/category_bug.JPG)

-### Known Bugs
-* When you fill out the contact form, it shows in the terminal locally but I ran out of time to add EmailJS and get the alert messages to show.
-Right now it redirects the user back to the main page but it is a poor user experience as they are unsure if there form went through or not.
-I will fix this for sure once I am done course.

 # Deployment